-The way you choose to pay your Medicare Advantage premium will automatically be the same method that's used to pay your monthly premium for the enhanced dental and vision package, which can be by check or money order, through electronic funds transfer (EFT) or through a deduction from your Social Security check.
+The way you choose to pay your Medicare Advantage premium, or your Part D late enrollment penalty, will automatically be the same method that's used to pay your monthly premium for the enhanced dental and vision package.
+There is no monthly premium for the PriorityMedicare Key (HMO-POS) and if you do not have a Part D late enrollment penalty, then you may choose one of the payment options - pay by check or money order, through electronic funds transfer (EFT) or through a deduction from your Social Security check.
 If we have not received your premium payment by the date it is due, we will notify you in writing, 60 days before your membership in the enhanced dental and vision package is subject to end.
-For more information about how to pay your premium or what to do if you are having trouble paying your plan premium see Chapter 1, Section 4.
+For more information about how to pay your premium or what to do if you are having trouble paying your Part D late enrollment penalty see Chapter 1, Section 4.